 Racism and hypocrisy were two other things I learned from a young age.
 I was sometimes told to return to my own country, as if being a kid gave me any rights to where I wanted to live at the time!
 And coming from a poor family, I began working at the age of 12 alongside my bigger sister.
 Our after-school job was to put sticky address labels on promotional flyers for the new pizza restaurant opening up in our small town.
 I knew the importance of making money in order to survive in this country from a young age.

-I got my driver’s license at 16 after having learned from my crazy-driving uncles, and my mom got me a used Maxima with a sunroof to drive and I loved that car and the tape deck that came with it!
+I got my driver’s license at 16 after having learned from my crazy-driving uncles, and my mom handed down her Maxima with a sunroof to me and I loved that car and the tape deck that came with it!
 Now I was free to drive myself to my two after-school jobs and to run around with my sisters and friends!
-I loved celebrating Christmas with my family at this time in my life.
 At 17, an older sister’s murder pulled the carpet from underneath all our feet.
-I fell in love for the first time at 18 and learned how to love from the best first love any girl could want.
 I went to a city public school system all my life, attended three different colleges and eventually dropped out.
 My dream at the time was to become the best journalist ever.

 I’ve never had a desire to hold a corporate job in my life so I dabbled in many fascinating jobs instead.
 It is through these random jobs that taught me so much about myself, life, people, love, different ways of communication styles, dreams, travel, and about the beautiful, diverse cultures that bless our earth.
 I was just your average young person going through the motions of life: drifting from job to job; living paycheck to paycheck; dating one guy after another; moving from apartment to apartment.